 Pickled KG purple top Milan turnip, pomegranate, rose & tahini yoghurt

 Chef de partie, Johnno, has developed a tasty vegan dish this month.
-Available in our restaurant throughout February.
+Available in our restaurant throughout February and March 2020.

 This is a slow cooked smoky cauliflower dish perfect for a winter supper or a light lunch, accompanied with a rich dressing inspired by Middle Eastern flavours whilst incorporating Estate grown produce.
 Served on a warm Welbeck Estate flatbread this is a Doddington favourite.
 This recipe is suitable for vegans.

 If an ingredient is marked with a * it is available from our award-winning Farm Shop.